malpiatko/enigma/README.md

 #Usage
--In the directory I have included sample Plugboards and Rotors -To make the program run "make enigma" in the terminal -To run the program run: ./enigma rotors/<num>.rot rotors/<num>.rot plugboards/IV.pb < inputFile.txt
+-In the directory I have included sample Plugboards and Rotors -Make file included in the src directory
+-To run the program run: ./enigma rotors/<num>.rot rotors/<num>.rot plugboards/IV.pb < inputFile.txt
 > outputFile.txt
 -To run the testsuite run: ./tests.hs <path_enigma_program>